So What Is Anxiety?

 The Issues With Breathing Techniques

 Although most people tend to use breathing exercises for anxiety.
 In my experience, correctly applied relaxation techniques and certain types of meditation can be far more effective in the long run.
-Many breathing techniques act just like a sticking plaster some can actually increase the issues.
+Some types of breathing techniques act just like a sticking plaster some can actually increase the issues.

 Early in my practice, I came across many clients whose levels of anxiety actually dramatically increased after being advised to use certain types of breathing exercises.
 In fact, some reported it worsened their anxiety, triggering an increased obsession over their breathing for years.
 It is one of the reasons it is not one of the first techniques we use to help clients manage their anxiety.